Single and return fares

 Different bus companies have different rules about who is eligible for child rates, and how much of a discount they are entitled to.

-Young people up to the age of 16 living or studying in York can get a YOzone card, which entitles them to:
+Young people up to the age of 16 living or studying in York can get a YOzone card, which entitles them to reduced rates (which vary depending on the bus company).

 To enquire about other child fares, please contact the bus company directly.